antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/02–Intune-Administration-Center-Overview/Intune-Administration-Center-Overview.md

 # Apps

-The **Apps** section is used to deploy and manage software across enrolled devices.
+The **Apps** section is used to deploy and manage applications across enrolled devices.

-Administrators can:
+One of the main advantages of Microsoft Intune is that applications can be installed remotely without requiring physical access to a user's device.
+This saves time for IT departments and ensures users receive the software they need in a consistent and secure manner.

+From this area administrators can:

 - Add applications
 - Assign required applications
 - Publish available applications
-- Monitor application deployment
+- Monitor installation status

-Later chapters will demonstrate deploying Microsoft applications such as Microsoft Edge and Microsoft Authenticator.
+- Remove applications when required

+Common applications managed through Microsoft Intune include:

+- Microsoft Edge
+- Microsoft Outlook
+- Microsoft Teams
+- Microsoft Authenticator

+Application deployment is covered in detail in **Chapter 07 – Application Deployment**.

 ![Apps Overview](screenshots/intune-apps-overview.png)